 And it’s not just about “flow”, it’s about efficiency, mood, life pleasure, and success as well.

 This was a major issue for me: the moment the alarm rang, I hated it and felt like I was “forced” to get up and prepare for work.

 The moment I forced myself to change my attitude, I became happier and more effective.

 Always remind yourself that you have a choice.
 And if you are doing something, it’s because you are choosing to do it.

 I enjoyed the book, yet I also have some important criticisms of “Flow: The Psychology of Optimal Experience”.

 - Flimsy connection between flow and happiness?

-And while flow certainly wouldn’t make anyone sadder, I also don’t see how it can be a central part of a happy life.
+While flow certainly wouldn’t make anyone sadder, I also don’t see how it can be a central part of a happy life.